CemGultekin1/TakeHome/README.md

 In the cost function the MSE values are normalized with $\sum_i\text{MSE}(0,\lambda;i)$ which is a constant equal to $y^Ty$, the total energy across the whole target values.
 The second part of the cost function is to promote reduction in number of parameters and L2-regularization.
 The value of $\epsilon$ is chosen as $10^{-4}$ so that this part only runs in effect when MSE is no longer decreasing significantly.

+## Genetic Algorithm

 The cost function is minimized with [geneticalgorithm](https://github.com/rmsolgi/geneticalgorithm).